-I’d started there yesterday afternoon, where I had explored the Albertina art museum.
-Unfortunately, part of the museum was closed, but I was thrilled to see the Blaue Reiter display.
-I hadn’t hoped to see Kandinsky and Marc and this was a real treat.
-Followed by the Impressionists it was a good afternoon.
+I’d started there yesterday afternoon, where I had explored the Albertina Art Museum.
+Unfortunately, part of the museum was closed, but I was thrilled to see the Der Blaue Reiter display.
+I hadn’t hoped to see works by Kandinsky and Marc and this was a real treat.
+Followed by the Impressionists it turned out to be a good afternoon.

 First thing this morning I walked through the Burggarten where the Viennese, like the Salzburgunders, pay homage to Mozart.

 The grounds are serene, especially early in the day when only a few of us were present.

 The Church of the Augustinians is lovely.
 I really like the gothic structures on the ceiling, but if one looks at the depictions of human faces in other gothic structures you realize just how far the artists of that era still had to go.
 Thankfully the Italians decided to hold the Renaissance and restore beauty to art (but that’s another story).

 I went to see the Imperial silver, which was pleasant.
 I realized, however, that I don’t have a duck press, and may have to consider remedying that.
 I wonder what one does with a duck press.